supertestnet/epic_poetry_club/_posts/2026-08-16-list-of-catholic-epic-poems-til-1100-ad.md

 The Life of St. Pantaleon | John Geometres | ~1,000 lines The Deeds of Otto | Roswitha of Gandersheim | ~2,400 lines Maria | Roswitha of Gandersheim | ~1,000 lines
-The Martyrdom of St. Pelagius | ~400 lines
-The Capture of Crete | Theodosios the Deacon | ~1,000 lines The Psalter of Quatrains | Airbertach mac Cosse | ~8,400 lines
+The Martyrdom of St. Pelagius | Roswitha of Gandersheim | ~400 lines The Capture of Crete | Theodosios the Deacon | ~1,000 lines The Psalter of Quatrains | Airbertach mac Cosse | ~8,400 lines